luHub/VPL/binnacle/NOTES.md

 There are some points of views that worth to explore, going back to Edsger Dijkstra that might bring some insights to VPL.

+let's check "A Primer of ALGOL 60 Programming"

 ## Thoughts

 Once VPL works, I would like to create an hybrid architecture that each part is the best for different parts, combining analog,digital and quantum togheter.